Kill Rewards

 Self-Elimination

-If a player eliminates themselves, no kill credit is given and the bounty for that slot remains in the pot, going to the winner at finalization.
+If a player eliminates themselves, no kill credit is given and the bounty for that slot remains in the pool, going to the winner at finalization.

 Multiple Kills Same Frame